Heritage of India - Maharajas Express

 - Route Map

 The trip has been tailored to take the guests across the most fascinating, the most popular and the most awe-inspiring tourist destinations in India.
 The trip spans over 7 nights and 8 days and starts in India's city of dreams - Mumbai and concludes in the national capital territory of India - New Delhi.
 During this weeklong journey, the train travels through the Anjanta Caves in Maharashtra and reaches Rajasthan.
 The journey covers the state's most vibrant, diversified and royal towns and cities including Udaipur - the city of lakes, Jodhpur - the city of great heroes, Bikaner - renowned for the best riding camels in the world and Jaipur - the buzzing metropolis.
 To conclude this memorable ride through the heart of India, the guests are taken to Agra in Uttar Pradesh.
-The city is home to the beautiful Mughal mausoleum - Taj Mahal, which is listed as the Seventh Wonder of the World, owing to its stunning architecture.
+The city is home to the beautiful Mughal mausoleum - Taj Mahal, one of the great man-made wonders of the world.
 The trip concludes in New Delhi, the soul of India.

-- Visit to the astonishing rock-cut caves of Ajanta - a UNESCO World HeriDays site.
+- Visit to the astonishing rock-cut caves of Ajanta - a UNESCO World Heritage site.

 - Royal lunch at Durbar Hall, Udaipur.